jnbt/action_enum/README.md

 public static const STATE3:int = 1; // Danger!
 Same value as STATE2 because you messed up
 ```

-Sometimes I also want to ensure the number of values in an Enum to make sure I didn't miss anything.
+Sometimes one also wants to ensure the number of values in an Enum:

-E.g:

 ```actionscript
 public class ETurtle extends Enum {